lucproglangcourse/lucproglangcourse.github.io/source/functionalprogramming.rst

 - non-generic:  ``Nat``, ``Expr``, ``Shape``, etc.
 - generic: ``List``, ``Tree``, ``OrgChart``, etc.

-Still on the structural side, it also helps to study these questions:
+It also helps to study these questions:

 - How are, say, ``Option``, ``List``, and ``Tree`` related?
 - How does